 Finding these authors, though, was work—more than probably it should have been.
-In part, its because white people have colonized most topics anyway, so if I want to do something on “public health in Africa”—which is a totally woke topic!—most of the hits on google scholar are white anyway.
-But the main problem is that it was hard to be woke with my syllabus because I wasn’t work with my qualifying exams and I’m not woke with my citations in my own work.
+In part, it’s because white people have colonized most topics anyway, so if I want to do something on “public health in Africa”—which is a totally woke topic!—most of the authors that come up first on google scholar are still white.
+But the main problem is that it was hard to be woke with my syllabus because I wasn’t woke with my qualifying exams and I’m not woke with my citations in my own work.
 I actually think that my blinds spots were even more striking when I thought about including Latinx, Asian, or indigenous authors.

 I am pretty happy with my final syllabus—no, I didn’t count the number of authors of color, and I can’t say whether it was as many as I “need”—but I’m amazed that, preparing to teach, there is so much for me to un-learn.